 Ubuntu, like other Linux distributions uses the GNOME Display Manager (GDM) as its, well, display manager, though most of us tend to think of or refer to it as the login screen.
 To customise the […]

-Want the top bar in Ubuntu to hide whenever a window is placed near it?
-A nifty GNOME extension makes it happen.
-Here’s a demo of this panel hiding behaviour in action: Simple, right?
-But […]
+Want the top bar in Ubuntu to hide whenever you move a window next to it?
+You can install a small GNOME Shell extension to enable this behaviour.
+Here’s a demo of panel hiding in […]

 Create a custom Ubuntu ISO using Cubic, an open-source GTK app with an easy-to-use interface.
 The app works on Ubuntu 18.04 and up.